-- Financial Health: To achieve satisfactory financial performance in 2016/17 and improve to good by 2017/18 as defined by the SFA financial health scoring.
+- Financial Health: To achieve 'Good' financial performance in 2017/18 and maintain this in 2018/19 as defined by the ESFA financial health scoring.
 To be monitored and measured via the monthly management accounts.
-Achieved 2016/17 target 2017/18 rating is 'Good'. - 2 Financial Operating Position: To achieve a sector EBITDA surplus in 2016/17 of 8% and budget to maintain this for 2017/18 onwards, as calculated by the ESFA methodology.
+Achieved 'Good' rating from ESFA in 2017/18, target 2018/19 rating is 'Good'. - Financial Operating Position: To achieve a sector target EBITDA surplus in 2017/18 of 8% and budget to maintain this for 2018/19 onwards, as calculated by the ESFA methodology.
 To be monitored and measured via the monthly management accounts.
-Achieved 2016/17 target. - 3 Income generation: Maintain strong commercial income (non-Agency funding) to offset reductions in ESFA funding.
+Achieved 7% in 2017/18, target is 7% in 2018/19. - Income generation: Maintain strong commercial income (non-Agency funding) to offset reductions in ESFA funding.
 To be monitored and measured via the monthly management accounts.
-Achieved in excess of £1.2m in 2016/17.
+To grow Apprenticeship Income following Levy reforms and greater employer control of funding.
+Achieved 10% growth in other income generating activities which are now at £1.3m per annum.
+Our Roundhouse Events operation (Mackworth Business Services Ltd) achieved record sales of £727,000 offering services through our outstanding facilities.

 The College is required to complete the annual Finance Record for the Education and Skills Funding Agency.
-The College is assessed by the Education and Skills Funding Agency as having a "Good" financial health grading.